-With yields close to zero (and likely to remain at that level for the foreseeable future), it’s important to maintain a prudent cash management strategy.
+With yields close to zero, and likely to remain at that level into 2022, it’s important to maintain a prudent cash management strategy.
 Evaluate balances relative to short- and intermediate-term needs to determine appropriate levels.
-Ensure cash balances respect FDIC/NCUA limits, and seek alternatives where warranted to provide protections.
+Ensure bank cash balances respect FDIC/NCUA limits and seek alternatives where warranted to provide protections.

-Required minimum distributions (RMDs) are back after the CARES Act waived them last year.
+The recent American Rescue Plan was silent on required minimum distributions (RMDs), so they will proceed this year under normal rules after being waived in 2020.
 Evaluate the role RMDs will play in cash flow and tax planning.
 Consider the use of year-end RMD withholding as a replacement for quarterly estimates if RMD will be in excess of required tax payments.
 Remember that qualified charitable distributions (QCDs) remain a viable option for the charitably inclined to partially or fully offset RMDs.
-For those considering QCDs, it may be wise to wait for clarity on tax policy and the resulting impact on itemized deductions.
+For those considering QCDs, as noted earlier this year, it may still be wise to wait for clarity on tax policy and the resulting impact on itemized deductions.

 With record-low yields, dividend crediting rates on whole life policies may be negatively impacted.
 Without proper management, this trend could place certain policies at risk of lapse over time.
 Reviewing your policies now and developing a plan to protect your coverage allows time to make appropriate changes.
 It’s important to assess whether the current structure remains appropriate for your situation as well.